PackRuble/weather_pack/README.md

 ## Endpoints openweathermap.org
 Let's agree to designate _Openweathermap_ as _**OWM**_.

-Uses the following site endpoints [openweathermap.org](https://openweathermap.org/):
+The library uses the following site endpoints [openweathermap.org](https://openweathermap.org/):

 | Endpoint or Path                        | A class or method that uses this endpoint   | See more            |
 |-----------------------------------------|---------------------------------------------|---------------------|